esper-io/console_docs/docs/compliance-policy/create-policy.md

 ### Lock Screen Configuration via Policy

 The lock screen template setting enables the default lock screen to be displayed whenever a device screen times out, according to the default timeout specified in the Settings section.
 If this is on, the device user will have the option to set the password.
-If [Lock screen password](https://docs.esper.io/home/console.html#creating-a-new-compliance-policy) rules are defined, users must enter a password that conforms with these rules.
+The users must enter a password that conforms with the rules.

 ### Safe Mode Login Configuration via Policy